Tour of Macedonia / Halkidiki / Chalkidiki 2025 : Bookings OPEN

 During our Ten Day Tour which includes the Six Day Timed Event, similar to the Ride Across Portugal and Giro della Sicilia, twowheeltours will offer another comprehensive package to make sure you have the best experience possible.

-We also offer some extra days so you can explore more of this glorious Greek area.
+We also offer some extra days so you can explore more of this glorious Greek region.

-Our focus is on you and your experience in Greece during the Tour of Macedonia / Halkidiki.
+Our focus is on you and your experience in Greece during the Tour of Macedonia / Halkidiki / Chalkidiki.

 Note : Macedonia is in Greece and is different to the country North Macedonia.